Towards Class-Oriented Poisoning Attacks Against Neural Networks: Experiments

-For ImageNet, due to the large number of object classes, we present the distribution of the final CFT rates, as shown in Figure~\ref{fig:CFT_resnet}.
-While successful in maintaining low CFT rates for non-victim classes, our method achieves a CFT rate of 62\% for the victim class on ImageNet.
-Note that we can improve the performance by increasing the percentage of poisoning images in the training data.
-Therefore, it can be concluded that the proposed OV attack, although still accomplishes the adversarial goal, is less effective when compared to the performance on CIFAR-10.
+For ImageNet, we inject 100 poisoned images into 1000 clean training images ($\alpha=0.1$).
+Due to the large number of object classes, we present the distribution of the final CFT rates, as shown in Figure~\ref{fig:CFT_resnet}.
+Our method achieves a CFT rate of 62\% for the victim class, while successfully maintaining low CFT rates for non-victim classes.
+Compared to the performance on CIFAR-10, although we still accomplish the adversarial goal, we find our attack is slightly less effective on ImageNet (i.e. CFT of non-victim classes are more difficult to control).
 A possible rationale behind this phenomena is that it becomes harder to completely decouple the feature information of one class from all other classes during the poisoning, with the number of classes scaling up.
-On the other hand, our experimental results also reveal the importance of studying poisoning availability attack on large-scale/dimensional dataset, which is lacking in the existing literature.
+On the other hand, our experimental results also reveal the importance of studying poisoning availability attack on large-scale/dimensional dataset, which lacks a systematic study yet in the existing literature.